thk2b/circlechat/plan/group/permissions.md

   - 1] edit
   - 2] delete

+If a user has permission 1.3, then she also has permissions 1.2 and 1.3 but not 2.1.

 Upon creating a group, the creator specifies the default permission new users will have.
  ___

 (1) a user cannot grant others with permissions he does not already have